linuxboot/fiano/README.md

 Example usage:

 ```
+# For a comprehensive list of commands
+utk -h

+# Display the image in a compact table form:
+utk winterfell.rom table

-# Dump everything to JSON:
+# Summarize everything in JSON:
 utk winterfell.rom json

-# Dump a single file to JSON (using regex):
+# List information about a single file in JSON (using regex):
 utk winterfell.rom find Shell

-# Dump GUIDs and sizes to a compact table:
+# Dump an EFI file to an ffs
-utk winterfell.rom table

-# Extract everything into a directory:
-utk winterfell.rom extract winterfell/
+utk winterfell.rom dump DxeCore dxecore.ffs

-# Re-assemble the directory into an image:
+# Insert an EFI file into an FV near another Dxe
+utk winterfell.rom insert_before Shell dxecore.ffs save inserted.rom
+utk winterfell.rom insert_after Shell dxecore.ffs save inserted.rom

+# Insert an EFI file into an FV at the front or the end
+# "Shell" is just a means of specifying the FV that contains Shell
+utk winterfell.rom insert_front Shell dxecore.ffs save inserted.rom
+utk winterfell.rom insert_end Shell dxecore.ffs save inserted.rom

+# Remove a file and pad the firmware volume to maintain offsets for the following files
-utk winterfell/ save winterfell2.rom
+utk winterfell.rom remove_pad Shell save removed.rom

-# Remove two files by their GUID and replace shell with Linux:
+# Remove two files by their GUID without padding and replace shell with Linux:
 utk winterfell.rom \
   remove 12345678-9abc-def0-1234-567890abcdef \
   remove 23830293-3029-3823-0922-328328330939 \
   replace_pe32 Shell linux.efi \
   save winterfell2.rom

+# Extract everything into a directory:
+utk winterfell.rom extract winterfell/

+# Re-assemble the directory into an image:
+utk winterfell/ save winterfell2.rom
 ```

 ## FMAP: Parses flash maps.